 What should I put on my syllabus about missing class due to illness?
 You should outline what you want students to do when they miss your class.
-Please answer questions such as: Will the class be recorded and stored for later viewing?
+Please answer questions such as: Should students Zoom to Campus if they are able?
+Will the class be recorded and stored for later viewing?
 Are the necessary materials on Canvas?
 Please also set up clear procedures for student behavior during missed classes.